mindsdb/mindsdb-docs-old/mindsdb-docs/docs/deployment/docker.md

 That's it.
 MindsDB should automatically start the Studio on your default browser.

 !!! warning "MKL Issues"
-	Note that If you experience issue related to MKL or if training process does not finish, please add env var or start Docker with this command:
+	Note.
+If you experience any issue related to MKL or if your training process does not complete, please add env var or starter Docker with this command:
 	```
 	docker run --env MKL_SERVICE_FORCE_INTEL=1 -it -p 47334:47334 mindsdb/mindsdb
 	```